-Aqualia's main activity is to ensure access to water through the management of public services such as abstraction, treatment, purification, distribution, sanitation purification, as well as analysing the quality of the water
+Aqualia's main activity is to ensure access to water through the management of public services such as abstraction, treatment, purification, distribution, sanitation and purification, as well as analysing the quality of the water.

-Infrastructure concessions BOT model contracts1
+Infrastructure concessions in BOT model contracts1

-Aqualia designs, builds, finances and operates long-term infrastructures, treatment plants (purification, filtration and desalination) or reuse installations
+Agualia designs, builds, finances and operates long-term infrastructures, treatment plants (purification, filtration and desalination) or re-use installations.